Btodhunter/blog_posts/anchore_inline_scan.md

 ```

 ## GitLab implementation
-GitLab allows docker command execution through the use of a `docker:dind` image as a service.
+GitLab allows docker command execution through a `docker:dind` service container.
 This job pushes the image to the GitLab registry, using built-in environment variables for specifying the image name and registry login credentials.
 Reports are generated using the `-r` option, which are then passed as artifacts to be stored in GitLab.
 To prevent premature timeouts, the timeout has been increased to 500s with the `-t` option.

 #### .gitlab-ci.yml - [Github Link](https://github.com/Btodhunter/ci-demos/blob/master/.gitlab-ci.yml)
 ```yaml